Restaurant in Bayeux, France

 The menu at L'Angle Saint-Laurent is structured around a core idea that has survived the ownership transition intact: Norman produce takes the leading role, and the kitchen's job is to present it with enough skill to justify the Bib Gourmand recognition rather than to reinvent it.
 This is the correct approach for a €€ restaurant in a mid-sized French city with strong agricultural identity, and it is why the experience holds across visits.

 The progression you can expect follows a logic that is familiar from well-run French bistros with regional conviction: local proteins and dairy as anchors, seafood from the nearby coast (Normandy oysters are a signal here, not a garnish), and a kitchen that knows the difference between seasonal availability and seasonal theatre.
 The Bib Gourmand designation, awarded by Michelin for quality cooking at a price point that does not strain the budget, is the relevant credential.
 It tells you the inspectors found the food worth a specific detour, not merely acceptable.
-For context, Michelin's Bib Gourmand threshold is applied with the same rigour as its star programme , it is not a consolation category.
+For context, Michelin's Bib Gourmand threshold is applied with the same rigour as its star programme, it is not a consolation category.

-For food travellers who use France's great tasting-menu restaurants , Mirazur, Flocons de Sel, or the multi-generational range from Auberge de l'Ill to Bras , as reference points, L'Angle operates in a different register entirely.
+For food travellers who use France's great tasting-menu restaurants, Mirazur, Flocons de Sel, or the multi-generational range from Auberge de l'Ill to Bras, as reference points, L'Angle operates in a different register entirely.
 It is not attempting to build a narrative arc of twenty-two courses.
 What it offers instead is the kind of disciplined, produce-led French cooking that those grander kitchens often cite as their foundation.
 Eating here makes sense as part of a wider tour of regional French tables, not as a substitute for them.

 For planning around Bayeux more broadly, see our full Bayeux restaurants guide, our full Bayeux hotels guide, and our full Bayeux bars guide.
 If you are building a wider Norman food itinerary, our Bayeux wineries guide and experiences guide round out the picture.

-L'Angle Saint-Laurent works leading for: food-focused travellers already in Bayeux for other reasons who want a dinner that rewards rather than merely sustains; couples looking for a room with genuine character at a price that does not require a special-occasion justification; and anyone building a tour of regional Norman cooking who wants a mid-range anchor alongside higher-spend options.
+L'Angle Saint-Laurent works well for: food-focused travellers already in Bayeux for other reasons who want a dinner that rewards rather than merely sustains; couples looking for a room with genuine character at a price that does not require a special-occasion justification; and anyone building a tour of regional Norman cooking who wants a mid-range anchor alongside higher-spend options.
 It is a less obvious fit for groups wanting a loud, celebratory atmosphere or travellers whose priority is a long wine list over regional food focus.

 | Venue | Cuisine | Price | Booking Difficulty |